The Official Charts Company for the U.K., they compile the UK music charts.

 Within trailers/advertisements for the movie/television program with or without the restriction of using only the scene(s) or the way the Song/Sound Recording is used in the movie/television program.

 This is a recording process used during multitrack recording.
 While the performer listens to previously recorded tracks they record a new part to a new track.
-The tracks are then combined, usually to a stereo pair, during the mixdown process.
+The tracks are then combined, usually into a stereo pair, during the mixdown process.

 As an example: